platon22/cv0.1/cv.md

 1. I am currently taking courses at the **RS school**.
 1. Experience.
 Junior Dev.
 1. My English level is A1
-1. On weekends, because of walking around Minsk, there is a great opportunity to be in a paddy wagon.
+1. On weekends, because of walking around **Minsk**, there is a great opportunity to be in a paddy wagon.